neondatabase/website/content/docs/extensions/neon.md

 - `file_cache_hits`: The number of times requested data was found in the local file cache.
 - `file_cache_used`: The number of times the local file cache was used.
 - `file_cache_writes`: The number of writes to the local file cache.
 - `file_cache_hit_ratio`: The cache hit ratio for the local file cache.
-The file cache hit ratio is calculated as follows:
+The file cache hit ratio is calculated according to the following formula:

 \[ \text{File Cache Hit Ratio} = \left( \frac{\text{File Cache Hits}}{\text{File Cache Hits} + \text{File Cache Misses}} \right) \times 100 \]

 The cache hit ratio is useful for determining the percentage of requests served from memory rather than disk.
 For better query performance, frequently accessed data should reside in memory.
 Generally, you should aim for a cache hit ratio of 99% or better.

-To use the
+To use the `neon_stat_file_cache` view, install the `neon` extension:

 ```sql
 CREATE EXTENSION neon;
 ```

-The output looks like the following:
+Issue the following query to view the local file cache usage data:

 ```sql
 SELECT * FROM neon.neon_stat_file_cache;